trevorharm/bamazon/README.md

 Synopsis
 Bamazon is a cmd line storefront based in Node.js.
 It uses MySQL as a backend.
 It presents the user with the current products for sale and the price.
 User is then prompted on item/quantity to buy. (node.js,package.json)

-Code Example
-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 Motivation
 This was week 12 homework for the Coding Bootcamp at UNC Charlotte.